rails/rails/guides/source/api_documentation_guidelines.md

 Dynamically Generated Methods
 -----------------------------

-Methods created with +(module|class)_eval(STRING)+ have a comment by their side with an instance of the generated code.
+Methods created with `(module|class)_eval(STRING)` have a comment by their side with an instance of the generated code.
 That comment is 2 spaces away from the template:

 ```ruby
 for severity in Severity.constants